Nagzlos123/Space-Adventure2/README.md

 The game also has mechanisms for selling and buying items.

 In system number 3, you can buy 3 chests (lootboxes) in the store:

 - the first chest costs 2000 credits and contains 4 random items,
-- the second chest costs 4000 credits and contains 6 random items, -the third chest costs 6,000 credits and contains 8 random items, Drawn items may be repeated multiple times.
+- the second chest costs 4000 credits and contains 6 random items,
+- the third chest costs 6,000 credits and contains 8 random items, Drawn items may be repeated multiple times.